 And let’s face it, generally speaking, most of the rest are either repeats, or rubbish.....

-Between Nov 2013 and July 2015 things started got even more complicated in that 2 (slightly lower power) HD MUXES (MUXES 7 & 8) were rolled out, but only from the 30 transmitters with the biggest population coverages.
-These are technically "temporary" and, in fact, MUX 8 has already been switched off (on the 30th June 2020).
+Between Nov 2013 and July 2015 things started getting even more complicated when 2 (slightly lower power) HD MUXES were rolled out, but only from the 30 transmitters with the biggest population coverages.
+However, these were technically "temporary" and indeed MUX8 was switched off in June 2020 and MUX7 in June 2022.

 In mid 2016 the ”Local” TV MUXES (more on these here) started to be used for channels other than local TV (e.g. True Crime), thus the MUX name became misleading to put it mildly.
 This trend became more worrying (to those with young kids….), when, on the 15 March 2017 Tiny Pop moved channels to the “Local” MUX.
 Suddenly there were parents all over the country phoning us after high gain aerials desperately trying to get this non local programme on the “Local” TV MUX !